layilin/SP23-33852/content/_excerpts/provision_grounds.md

 > VER.
 466. *the shapely tree*\] The orange tree.

 > VER.
 478. *thy mother nam'd*\] See Book I p.
 43.

+[^f150n1]: Grainger is describing members of the genus Citrus.
+Citrus fruits originated in Southeast Asia and spread from there to the Mediterranean and Spain.
+Columbus brought sour oranges (*Citrus aurantium*), sweet oranges (*Citrus sinensis*), limes (*Citrus aurantifolia*), and citrons (*Citrus medica*) to the Caribbean.
+He probably also carried lemons (*Citrus limon*) (Higman 175).

+[^f150n2]: Commercial cotton (genus *Gossypium*) is produced from several different species, some of which are native to the Old World and others of which are native to the New World.

+[^f150n3]: Coffee is made from the roasted seeds of the genus *Coffea*. *Coffea arabica*, the most widely cultivated species, is native to northeast tropical Africa.

+[^f150n4]: Cacao.
+The cacao tree (*Theobroma cacao*) is the source of chocolate, which is made from the seeds of the cacao tree.
+Cacao is native to Central and South America and was first cultivated by Amerindians thousands of years ago.
+Europeans first encountered cacao in Mexico, where the Aztecs placed a high value on it: cacao was prepared into chocolate drinks that were consumed by the Aztec elite, as well as during religious rituals, and cacao seeds were used as currency and tribute.
+Cacao was first brought to the Caribbean by Spaniards, who established plantations to supply Europe with chocolate.
+Although some Europeans initially found the taste of chocolate off-putting (the Aztecs did not add sugar to their chocolate), it was being consumed in Europe in significant quantities by the seventeenth century.

+[^f150n5]: Cacao seeds are ground up to produce chocolate, which was branded as early as the seventeenth century as a kind of miracle food that would give its consumers health and strength.
+For instance, see the title of Henry Stubbe's 1662 treatise on chocolate, entitled *The Indian Nectar*, which portrayed chocolate not only as a health food but also as an aphrodisiac.
+There were also reports from seventeenth-century Jamaica that sailors and others who had to perform hard labor consumed it regularly.
+It is possible that maroons living in the mountains of Jamaica consumed chocolate as a subsistence food, too (Hughes, *The American Physitian* 131).

+[^f150n6]: Grainger is referring to a tree known as Madre de Cacao (*Gliricidia sepium*).
+Its native range includes Mexico, Central America, and South America, and it is used as a shade tree for cacao and other plants.

 ---